georbots/Polynomial-Model-Fit/README.md

 <a name="readme-top"></a>

 ### About
-This code is designed to demonstrate underfitting and overfitting, by training a polynomial regression model on a synthetic dataset.
-There are three parameters meant to be configured in order to showcase the performance of the model, under different conditions:
+This GitHub repository is dedicated to exploring how polynomial regression models fit a synthetic dataset generated from a sine function with added noise.
+To assess the model's performance in diverse scenarios, we manipulate three key parameters:
 * Number of samples used to train model
 * Model complexity
 * Regularization